un33k/django-freshly/README.md

 How to use (development):
 =================
-    # You may want to have a fresh copy of your .css, .js downloaded by your browser during development
+    # Add `FRESHLY_ASSETS_ALWAYS_FRESH` to your settings file.
-    # You can do so via ``FRESHLY_ASSETS_ALWAYS_FRESH`` in your settings file.
+    # Set it to True to force a fresh copy of your assets to the browsers.

-    # Examples:
+    # Note: Do not use in production.
     FRESHLY_ASSETS_ALWAYS_FRESH = True

     # OR